jessrod11/Bible-Brainiac/README.md

 # Bible Brainiac

-## A bible memory application created for kids using React.js.
+## A scripture memory application created for kids using React.js.

 ## Register/Login
-Using authentication, the parent of the child can register and login into the application.
+Using authentication, the parent of the child can register and log into the application.

 ![Register](images/register.png)